LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

 ## Call an enum by the integral value

 We can call the enum member by its integral value.
-If there is no corresponding value related to that integral value then it will print that integral value.
+If there is no corresponding value related to that integral value, then it will print that integral value.

 ```c#
  Console.WriteLine((Vehicle)3);